knobs-dials/unicode-tool/font/README.md

 * clean up these scripts, they're look like one-time scripts from ten years ago because they are

 * there are some images that have a lot of white around them for weird-bounding-box reasons.
-I think this is now -trim'd away during montage, but check this works as intended.
+I think this is now -trim'd away during montage, but check that that works as intended.

 ## Notes